wpmetabox/docsv2/docs/extensions/mb-custom-post-type.md

 <FAQ question="Will my posts be deleted if I remove a post type?">

 No, they're still in the database, but not visible.
-To show them again, simply create a post type with the old slug.
+To show them again, create a post type with the old slug.

 </FAQ>